abbreviatedman/react-unit-02-props-and-state/2e-state-and-props-assignment/readme.md

 ## Move Data Into The Project

-Our `firehouses.json` file is in the `data` folder in this directory.
-You will need to move this file into the `src` folder of your new project. **It's also recommended that you move this readme into the new project folder.**
+Our `firehouses.json` file should be in the `data` folder in this directory.
+You will need to move this file into the `src` folder of your new project.

 ## Components